ARM-software/Cloud-IoT-Core-Kit-Examples/commands.md

 ## Sync files on host machine with RasPi as they are changed

     find $IDEdir -type f|entr rsync -aiv --no-o --size-only --progress $IDEdir -e ssh $destPi

+---
+## Useful RasPi commands for checking your wiring

+Blink GPIO 21 (i.e. and LED)

+    gpio -g blink 21

+Read all of the GPIOs

+    gpio readall

+See everything on the i2c bus

+    i2cdetect -y 1